-The City of Stoughton plans to appeal a court decision alders believe could set a precedent for allowing local establishments to avoid underage drinking citations.
+The City of Stoughton plans to appeal a court decision alders believe could set a precedent for allowing local establishments to avoid citations for having underage patrons in the bar area.

 Though the person’s presence was in violation of state law, Hyland ruled the premises of the bowling alley included the bar area.

 Stoughton police chief Greg Leck told the Hub this month the city has always considered the bar area to be separate from the bowling alley facility.
-The rest of the bowling alley is not statutorily considered to be an alcohol sale and consumption area, so the judge’s decision to include the bar area within the premises of the bowling alley took Viking Lanes off the hook for underage drinking violations.
+The rest of the bowling alley is not statutorily considered to be an alcohol sale and consumption area, so the judge’s decision to include the bar area within the premises of the bowling alley took Viking Lanes off the hook for what the city considered underage violations of its liquor license.

 Erik Olson and Carter Smith were the defendants in the case, the latter of whom is the president of Viking Lanes, while the City of Stoughton was the plaintiff.